fbw-p22-e3-assignments/python-apis-consuming-ii-vionapinto/README.md

 ### 2. Using curl

 Curl is a Command-Line based HTTP client and more.
-It is highly embedable.and has an insane number of use cases.
+It is highly embedable and has an insane number of use cases.
 Never mind, we will take it one step at a time and replicate what you have been doing so far.
 You will be using curl to communicate with the [Faker API](https://fakerapi.it/en), as you did with Postman in the previous exercise.
 Lastly, you will have to save each response to a JSON format file.